 Spectral Resolution

-As in the characterisation data model we distinguish a reference the point spread function along the spectral axis from the resolution power along this axis, more appropriate when the relosution varies along the spectral axis.
+As in the characterisation data model we distinguish a reference value of the point spread function along the spectral axis from the resolution power along this axis, more appropriate when the resolution varies along the spectral axis.
 Only one of the following is needed in the data model:.

 A reference value for Spectral Resolution (em_resol)